Provably avoiding over-optimization in Direct Preference Optimization without knowing the data distribution: Additional Experiments

 For training, we observed that the average wall-clock time per epoch for the Llama-3-8B model dropped from 3.61 hours ($L=1$) to 0.90 hours ($L=4$).
 Similarly, for Yi-34B, training took approximately 4.0 hours per epoch with $L=4$.

-For evaluation on AlpacaEval, generating responses and computing win rates using the token-level sampling detailed in \Cref{app:tokenpepo} for the 8B model takes approximately 30 minutes on a single NVIDIA GH200 GPU and approximately 1.25 hours on an NVIDIA A100 GPU.
-In contrast, full rejection sampling using the minimum probability criterion is prohibitively expensive.
-While this method remains efficient in early training updates—achieving a strong 67.77\% win rate on Llama-3-8B, we observe that the acceptance probability quickly collapses ($\alpha \to 0$) as the ensemble diverges.
+For evaluation on AlpacaEval2, generating responses and computing win rates using the token-level sampling detailed in \Cref{app:tokenpepo} for the 8B model takes approximately 30 minutes on a single NVIDIA GH200 GPU and approximately 1.25 hours on an NVIDIA A100 GPU.
+In contrast, full rejection sampling using the minimum probability criterion is significantly slower.
+We observe that the acceptance probability decreases towards $0$ as the ensemble is trained for more epochs.
 This causes the generator to saturate the trial limit ($\sim 16$ attempts per answer), increasing the evaluation time to approximately 80 hours on an NVIDIA A100 GPU.
 However, an optimized variant using mean and standard deviation criteria mitigates this collapse, maintaining a high acceptance rate ($\alpha \approx 0.8$) and low overhead ($\sim 1.2$ attempts per answer).
 While this optimized variant reduces the runtime to around 4 hours, it remains significantly slower ($8\times$) than the greedy approach.
-This vast difference in computational cost—without a corresponding gain in performance—justifies our choice of the efficient token-level approximation for large-scale benchmarks.